stevenc49/stevenc49.github.io/pages/lists/reviewProblems.md

 #### Graphs (Dijkstra)

+Just learning these.
+Do more of these problems to find patterns.

 - Cheapest Flights
 - Network Delay Times
 - Reconstruct Iteranary

 #### Greedy

+Just learning these.
+Do more of these problems to find patterns.

 - [Queue Reconstruction By Height](/problems/queueReconstructionByHeight)
 - [Jump Game](/problems/jumpGame)